Quark and gluon two-loop beam functions for leading-jet $p_T$ and slicing at NNLO: Analytic computation of the quark and gluon beam functions

-Refs.~\cite{Tackmann:2012bt,Stewart:2013faa} claim that such mixing terms constitute a violation of the SCET factorisation theorem~\eqref{eq:factorisation} already at the NNLO (and NNLL) level, making it impossible to resum the jet-veto cross section at N$^3$LL in SCET.
+Refs.~\cite{Tackmann:2012bt,Stewart:2013faa} claim that such mixing terms constitute an ${\cal O}(R^2)$ violation of the SCET factorisation theorem~\eqref{eq:factorisation} already at the NNLO (and NNLL) level, making it unclear how to carry out the resummation for the jet vetoed cross section to N$^3$LL for such ${\cal O}(R^2)$ terms.
 Ref.~\cite{Stewart:2013faa} proposes to add these terms back by hand to Eq.~\eqref{eq:factorisation} in order to achieve NNLL accuracy, but no fix is proposed beyond this order.
-One can however note that the soft-collinear mixing terms at the two-loop order have the same logarithmic structure as the zero-bin subtracted beam function $\Delta I_{FF^\prime}$ which allows one, at this perturbative order, to absorb them into a re-definition of the subtracted two-loop beam functions as